 Here:This example calls the Integer.TryParse function, which will not throw an exception if the input string is invalid.

 Instead:It will return false.
 The example further shows how to test the return value of TryParse.

-VB.NET program that uses TryParse Module Module1 Sub Main() ' An invalid number string Dim s As String = "x" ' Try to parse it.
-If it isn't a number, use -1 Dim num As Integer If Not Integer.TryParse(s, num) Then num = -1 End If ' Writes -1 to the screen Console.WriteLine(num) End Sub End Module Output -1
+VB.NET program that uses TryParse Module Module1 Sub Main() ' An invalid number string.
+Dim s As String = "x" ' Try to parse it. ' ...
+If it isn't a number, use -1.
+Dim num As Integer If Not Integer.TryParse(s, num) Then num = -1 End If ' Writes -1 to the screen.
+Console.WriteLine(num) End Sub End Module Output -1

 And:The String is converted to an Integer, in the same way as with Integer.Parse.
 The Integer 500 is written to the Console here.Console.Write

 VB.NET program that uses Convert.ToInt32 Module Module1 Sub Main() ' The input string you want to convert to Integer.
 Dim text As String = "500" ' Convert to an Integer.
 Dim value As Integer = Convert.ToInt32(text) ' Writes 500 to screen.
 Console.WriteLine(value) End Sub End Module Output 500

-This exception simply means that Integer.Parse was passed a String in an invalid format.
+Invalid:This exception simply means that Integer.Parse was passed a String in an invalid format.

-VB.NET program that catches Parse Exception Module Module1 Sub Main() ' First entry try block Try ' Parses invalid string and throws Dim x As String = "bad" Dim y As Integer = Integer.Parse(x) Catch ex As Exception ' Write exception to screen Console.WriteLine(ex) End Try End Sub End Module Output System.FormatException: Input string was not in a correct format.
+VB.NET program that catches Parse Exception Module Module1 Sub Main() ' First entry try block.
+Try ' Parses invalid string and throws.
+Dim x As String = "bad" Dim y As Integer = Integer.Parse(x) Catch ex As Exception ' Write exception to screen.
+Console.WriteLine(ex) End Try End Sub End Module Output System.FormatException: Input string was not in a correct format.

-Note:I have seen code that uses Strings where Integers would be better.
-You can convert Strings that contain Integers to actual Integers.
+Integer:Sometimes code that uses Strings where Integers are better.
+We can convert Strings that contain Integers to actual Integers.Integer

 And:This can improve compatibility.
 It can lead to improved error-checking.
 Integers are easier to test.